Let’s “carve out” some time this upcoming fall season, to make this awesome Welcome To My Pumpkin Patch kid craft idea with your child!!!

 Directions:

-- First download and print the pumpkin patch printable above.
-Print it in color on a piece of white cardstock.
+- First print the pumpkin patch printable above, on a single piece of white cardstock paper.
 You will need ONE printable per craft.
 Set it aside.

 - Trim out the handprint with scissors.